Saint-Laurent-du-Maroni: Economy

 The sugarcane fields near town produce "La Belle Cabresse" rum (as well as the less well-known "La Cayennaise" and "Cœur de Chauffe") for the Saint Maurice rum company.
-The rum is 50 to 55% proof and of high quality.
+The rum is 50 to 55% alcohol by volume, (100 to 110 proof) and of high quality.

 On the road to Saint-Jean-du-Maroni (about 17 km south of St-Laurent, home of the former penal Camp de la Rélégation), one can find many small shops owned by Saramakas selling the woodwork for which they are famous - especially chairs and tables.
 There is also a village of Maroon artisans on the road to Javouhey.

 Two military units are stationed at St-Jean's Camp Némo: the Groupement du service militaire adapté (GSMA), which is part of the Ministry of Overseas France and is in charge of professional job reinsertion in the west of French Guiana; and the Maroni detachment of the 9th Marine Infantry Regiment whose job it is to patrol the river border and the jungles of the west of the département.In 2008, the two units has merged into the Regiment of the Adapted Military Service (RSMA).